pbyrne84/scala-wiremock-api/README.md

       // as people can use the string expectation instead of the json expectation meaning the expectation is not
       // json formatting safe.
       val firstCallLooseExpectation =
-        WiremockExpectation.default
+        WireMockExpectation.willRespondOk
-          .setMethod(Post) // we could skip the method here and add it later but method is pretty hard to fail on .setUrlExpectation(UrlExpectation.equalsPath("/api-path-1"))
+          .expectsMethod(Post) // we could skip the method here and add it later but method is pretty hard to fail on .expectsUrl("/api-path-1".asUrlPathEquals)

       val secondCallLooseExpectation =
-        WiremockExpectation.default
+        WireMockExpectation.willRespondOk
-          .setMethod(Post) // we could skip the method here and add it later but method is pretty hard to fail on .setUrlExpectation(UrlExpectation.equalsPath("/api-path-2"))
+          .expectsMethod(Post) // we could skip the method here and add it later but method is pretty hard to fail on .expectsUrl("/api-path-2".asUrlPathEquals)

       wireMock.stubExpectation(firstCallLooseExpectation)
       wireMock.stubExpectation(secondCallLooseExpectation)